Mr. Byrne has found another book that he would like to recommend heartily.

 But as the intensity of final year takes hold, the pressure to be perfect mounts.
 Isabel starts to self-destruct, putting her beauty–her only asset–in peril.
 And then into this sealed female environment, the boys arrive, eager to choose a bride.
 Freida must fight for her future–even if it means betraying the only friend, the only love, she has ever known.

 “Disturbing, provocative . . .
 I was utterly captivated from beginning to end.”
 Gabriel Byrne (“In Treatment,” “The Usual Suspects,” “Miller’s Crossing)

-You can follow Ms. O’Neill on Twitter, where she is friendly and accessible, and also be sure to visit her website.
+You can follow Ms. O’Neill on Twitter, where she is friendly and accessible.
+She is also available on Facebook and Instagram.

 Thanks for sharing what book Gabriel has recommend this time.